OklenCodes/Terraform-AWS-Projects/README.md

 # Terraform provisioning EC2 instance with Jenkins, Docker and Sonarqube

-[Terraform-EC2-Jenkins-SonarQube](https://github.com/OklenCodes/Terraform-AWS-Tutorials/tree/main/Terraform-EC2-Jenkins-SonarQube)In this tutorial, I will use terraform to firstrly create a EC2 instance and a Security group.
+[Terraform-EC2-Jenkins-SonarQube](https://github.com/OklenCodes/Terraform-AWS-Tutorials/tree/main/Terraform-EC2-Jenkins-SonarQube) - In this tutorial, I will use terraform to firstrly create a EC2 instance and a Security group.
 In addition to this I will create a shellscript that will upgrade the EC2 instance then install Jenkins  and Docker.
 Following the Docker installation I will then run SonarQube from the docker image Also related to the youtube video - https://youtu.be/gHDsv6K31bI